The My Settings tab, the last button on the Sidebar, allows players and GM's to control several important functions in Roll20.

 My Settings

-In this tutorial, we go over every option available in the My Settings sidebar.
-Including windowed character sheets, scroll wheel options, 3D dice, and more.
+In this tutorial, we explain every option available in the My Settings sidebar, including popped out character sheets, scroll wheel options, 3D dice, and more.

 Personalization & Display